 Teachers of the Deaf (also known as ToDs or teachers of the hearing impaired) are qualified teachers who have taken further training and qualified to teach children with a hearing loss.
 They provide support to deaf children, their parents and family, and to other professionals who are involved with a child’s education.

-For many families, the child’s teacher of the deaf may be the main person responsible or co-ordinating the early years support service for the family.
+For many families, the child’s Teacher of the Deaf may be the main person responsible for coordinating the early years support service for the family.
 They can, and often do, play an important role in helping parents to support their deaf child.

-Watch Teachers of the Deaf Judy (early years ToDs) and Alison discuss the different ways they support children with a hearing loss in the video below.
+Watch Teachers of the Deaf Judy (early years ToD) and Alison discuss the different ways they support children with a hearing loss in the video below.

 Some Teachers of the Deaf are based in schools – others are known as visiting or ‘peripatetic’ Teachers of the Deaf.

-Gill is a teacher of the deaf in a secondary school and she tells us about how she supports students to become independent learners and how her role is different to ToDs who work with primary aged children.
+In the second video below, Gill is a Teacher of the Deaf in a secondary school and she tells us about how she supports students to become independent learners and how her role is different to ToDs who work with primary aged children.

 They often provide or help with hearing testing and hearing aid reviews for children in joint clinics within the community or hospital settings.
 They also give guidance to schools, particularly in the area of acoustics and how to create better listening conditions for pupils with a hearing loss.